avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

-### Amazon Macie

-> :exclamation:Remember MACIE is present in MACHINE LEARNING

-- Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
-- Amazon Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property (such as your corporate application source codes) and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
-- The fully managed service continuously monitors data access activity for anomalies and generates detailed alerts when it detects the risk of unauthorized access or inadvertent data leaks.
-- Amazon Macie is available to protect data stored in Amazon S3.

 ### AWS WAF

 AWS WAF is an incorrect answer.
 AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits.